The 11 most spectacular hidden coves on the Costa del Sol

 Cala de Tarzan, Nerja

-This cove belonging to Nerja has the peculiarity of a large rock from which you can jump into the sea from a height of 4 or 5 metres, and is therefore quite popular with young people.
+This cove belonging to Nerja has the peculiarity of a large rock.
+From there you can jump into the sea from a height of 4 or 5 metres.
+It is quite popular among young people.

 It can be visited by kayak or paddle surf from the neighbouring Burriana beach.